 Located in southwest Washington State, the Gifford Pinchot National Forest now encompasses 1,312,000 acres and includes the 110,000-acre Mount St. Helens National Volcanic Monument established by Congress in 1982.

 The Gifford Pinchot National Forest's heritage is told in objects, sites, and buildings preserved and protected by law.
-When an artifact is removed or a site damaged, the forest's legacy becomes incomplete, much as a book would be incomplete if words were erased or pages torn out.
 If you discover a site or object of interest, leave it undisturbed and report your discovery to the nearest Forest Service office.
 Help us pass on the history of our National Forests to our children and grandchildren, and answer Gifford Pinchot's call to manage our forests for "the long run."

 The forest contains numerous campgrounds and picnic areas.
 The Gifford Pinchot National Forest Visitor Map includes a list of facilities and activities available at each location.
 To avoid crowds, visit mid-week if possible.
 Most of our recreation sites are being improved for barrier-free access.
 Camp spots are available by reservation or first-come, first-served basis.
 Please call one of the Ranger Stations for more information.